GVSC experiments with alternative fire extinguishing agent for ground vehicles

 |0

-This work, GVSC experiments with alternative fire extinguishing agent for ground vehicles [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, GVSC experiments with alternative fire extinguishing agent for ground vehicles, by Christopher Estrada, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.